-The Italian occupation had been strongly urged by the Italian irredentist movement during Italy’s Fascist period.
+The Italian occupation of this island had been strongly urged by the Italian irredentist movement throughout Italy’s Fascist period.
 The occupation force initially comprised 30,000 men and gradually increased to almost 85,000 men.
 This was a huge occupation force relative to the size of the local population of 220,000 persons.

-The Italian garrison grew to encompass two infantry divisions (Generale di Divisione Ettore Cotronei’s 20th Divisione 'Friuli' and Generale di Divisione Nino Sozzani’s 44th Divisione 'Cremona'), two coastal divisions (Generale di Brigata Bartolomeo Pedrotti’s 225th Divisione costiera and General di Brigata Attlio Lazzarini’s 226th Divisione costiera), eight battalions of Fascist militia, and some military police and Carabinieri units.
+The Italian garrison grew to encompass two infantry divisions (Generale di Divisione Ettore Cotronei’s 20a Divisione fanteria 'Friuli' and Generale di Divisione Nino Sozzani’s 44a Divisione fanteria 'Cremona'), two coastal divisions (Generale di Brigata Bartolomeo Pedrotti’s 225a Divisione costiera and General di Brigata Attlio Lazzarini’s 226a Divisione costiera), eight battalions of Fascist militia, and some military police and Carabinieri units.